The-Golf-Experience.com

 Golf Handicap Scores Used

 The true Sandbagger knows this and purposefully omits and never enters their low scores.
-Or, even more despicably, understands how the differential is calculated based on the course rating and adjust their scores entered into the system to dial in the number they want to be posted as their “official” Golf Index!!
+Or, even more despicably, understands how the differential is calculated based on the course rating and adjust their scores entered into the system to dial in the number they want to be posted as their “Official” Golf Index!!

 A golf course Rating is the number a Zero Index or Scratch Golfer would shoot when playing to their Index on any given course.
-So as an example, even if the par for the course is 72, a rating of 69.7 indicates that a Scratch Golfer playing to their Index would score 69.7 (rounded to 70 – or, 2 strokes better than the course’s par score).
+So as an example, even if the par for the course is 72, a rating of 69.7 indicates that a Scratch Golfer playing to their Index would score 69.7 (rounded to 70 – or 2 strokes better than the course’s par score).
 The golf course Slope is the number used to show a golf course’s difficulty with 113 being the average number for a course slope.

 The Index and Handicap system uses the Course Rating and Slope numbers from each golf course tee box to calculate any golfer’s Index and then their appropriate Course Handicap as follows: